top of page

 Tipping is customary for these vendors:

-• Catering: $25-50 per server, $50-100 for chefs, $100-200 for day-of catering manager
+• Catering: 10-20% of your total bill, OR pay per staff member: $25-50 per server, $50-100 for chefs, $100-200 for day-of catering manager

 • Often catering companies divide gratuities equally among all staff.
 If you know this is the case, I would suggest $50-100 x the number of staff, in one envelope.